Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

 Biofeedback is a non-invasive therapy that helps you retrain your pelvic floor muscles for better bowel control.
-Using real-time visual or auditory feedback from sensors, you learn to strengthen and coordinate the muscles that prevent accidental bowel leakage.
-It’s one of the most effective first-line treatments for fecal incontinence.
+Using real-time visual or sound feedback from sensors, you learn to strengthen and coordinate the muscles that prevent accidental bowel leakage.
+It is used alongside pelvic floor muscle exercises, not as a standalone treatment.

-Many women with fecal incontinence have the muscles — they’ve just lost the coordination.
-Biofeedback helps reconnect the brain-muscle pathway so you can respond to rectal signals before it’s too late.
+Many women with fecal incontinence still have the muscles.
+They have just lost the coordination.
+Biofeedback helps retrain the connection between your brain and pelvic floor so you can respond to bowel signals before it is too late.

 • Are motivated to practice exercises at home between sessions